Spatio-temporal smoothing, interpolation and prediction of income distributions based on grouped data: HLS data of Japan

-HLS is conducted every five years, and the results are not made publicly available after at least one year.
-For flexible and rapid policymaking with fine granularity in time and space, it is desirable to make the information regarding the income states of all the municipalities available and updated periodically, e.g. annually.
+Finally, the HLS is conducted every five years, and the results do not become publicly available until at least one year after the survey's completion.
+To facilitate flexible and rapid policymaking with fine granularity in both space and time, it is desirable to have access to updated information regarding the income status of all municipalities on a more frequent basis, such as annually.

-In summary, although HLS collects some detailed data on household incomes across Japan, an analyst would face the following challenges: \begin{enumerate} \item the data would be in the form of grouped data from which income and poverty measures cannot be readily obtained; \item the data would include many non-sampled municipalities; \item the survey would be conducted every five years even though one would desire to know the latest income status, for example, annually. \end{enumerate} These challenges can be overcome by the spatio-temporal mixture model proposed in the following section.
+In summary, although the HLS collects detailed data on household incomes across Japan, an analyst faces the following three challenges: \begin{enumerate} \item the data are provided in a grouped format, from which income and poverty measures cannot be readily derived; \item the data contain a significant number of missing municipalities; \item the survey is conducted every five years, whereas the latest income status is often required on a more frequent basis (e.g. annually). \end{enumerate} These challenges are addressed by the spatio-temporal mixture model proposed in the following section.